Skip to content

 Samaba vs Yuanyang

-They are similar in that they obviously offer the same terraced fields scenery to the point that unless you have travelled there extensively, you probably won’t know which is which by just looking at the pictures.
+Yuanyang and Samaba are similar in some ways but completely different in others.
+They are similar in that they offer the same terraced-field scenery, to the point that, unless you have travelled there extensively, you probably won’t know which is which just by looking at the pictures.

 Yuanyang offers more photographic options, with many viewpoints ideal for sunrise and sunset, and many renovated villages that make the area very diverse.